 Option 2 for Calculating Taxes on Employee Bonuses

-Example: You pay Matthew Stark a biweekly salary on the first of each month.
-His February 1 pay is $2,000.
-Using his W-4 form and the IRS’ 2019 wage bracket tables to determine applicable tax rates, you withhold $251 for taxes.
-On February 15, he receives a bonus of $2,000.
-You choose to use the option of paying his bonus separate from regular wages using the prior period pay information.
+For example, let’s say you pay Sally a semimonthly salary.
+Her February 1 paycheck is $2,000.
+Using her W-4 form and the IRS’ 2023 wage bracket tables to determine applicable tax rates, assuming that Sally is filing as Head of Household and subject to the Standard Withholding, you withhold $122 for taxes.
+On February 15, she is due to receive a bonus of $2,000.
+Let’s assume that you’ve chosen to pay her bonus separately from her regular wages using the prior period’s pay information.

 Here’s how to calculate how much you should withhold for taxes:

-- Calculate the amount of withholding on the combined $4,000 to be $686 using the wage bracket tables.
+- Calculate the withholding on the combined $4,000 to be $423 using the IRS tables.

-If you want your employees to receive a specific bonus amount after taxes, you can use the tax gross-up method to determine how much of a bonus you need to give.
+If you want your employees to receive a specific bonus amount after taxes (the net payment), you can use the tax gross-up method to determine how much of a bonus you need to give.
 You will have to increase the bonus amount for this to work.

 - Sum all tax rates, including federal, state, and local, if applicable.